powa-team/powa/ui/README.md

 Copy `powa.conf-dist` to `powa.conf` and edit it.

+**CAREFUL:** If upgrading from PoWA 1.1, you need to change the format of the database section.
+See INSTALL.md in PoWA main directory for more details.

 To quickly run the UI, do not activate `rewrite` in the config (this is Apache rewrite rules when run as a CGI) and start the morbo webserver inside the source directory: